Docs

 Website-Aware Classification

+Connect your website and Circuit classifies feedback in your product's language.
+Urgency levels and category themes use your domain terminology instead of generic labels.
 Circuit picks this up automatically when you sign up: your email domain is used to find your website and scrape context in the background.
 To change or add a URL manually, go to Settings → Account → Your product.

-Category Corrections
+Type Corrections

 Priority Engine